aws-solutions/amazon-marketing-cloud-uploader-from-aws/README.md

 - `countryCode`: string
 	- The country code to be used for different country-specific normalizations to apply to all rows in the dataset
 	- 2-digit ISO country code
+  - The full list of supported country codes can be found in the solution's Implementation Guide
 	- Ex: `"countryCode": "US"`

 - `datasetId`: string